Susanna Dickinson: Death and legacy

 Susanna died in 1883 and was buried in Oakwood Cemetery in Austin, with the following inscription:

 "Sacred to the Memory of Susan A. Wife of J. W. Hannig Died Oct.
 7, 1883 Aged 68 Years."

 Hannig lived long after Susanna (dying in 1890) and placed the original marble marker.
 The state of Texas added a marble slab above their graves on March 2, 1949.
 A cenotaph honoring Susanna was placed in the Texas State Cemetery in Austin.

-The house Hannig built in Austin in 1869 became a museum, The Joseph and Susanna Dickinson Hannig Museum, dedicated to Susanna and the other Alamo survivors.
+The home Joseph Hannig built in Austin in 1869 became a museum, The Joseph and Susanna Dickinson Hannig Museum, dedicated to Susanna and the other Alamo survivors.
+The home, which the Hannigs occupied from 1869-1873, is the only known surviving residence of Susanna Dickinson.

 Susanna's daughter Angelina married at age 17, to a farmer supposedly hand-picked by her mother, but later the marriage ended in divorce.
 She then relocated to New Orleans, where a second marriage ended in divorce.
 She lived for a time in Galveston, with a man named Jim Britton, to whom she gave the ring given to her by Colonel Travis.
 She died at age 37, by then living under the name Emma Britton.